Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 If you have not done so already, please be sure to like Facebook which is updated every time there is an awesome new article, news byte, or link to a free survival, prepping or homesteading book on Amazon.
 You can also follow Backdoor Survival on Twitter, Pinterest, and Google+ and purchase my book, The Prepper’s Guide to Food Storage from Amazon.

-Almost Free: At the time of this writing, this whistle is under $1 with free shipping.
+Almost Free: At the time of this writing, this whistle is super cheap.
 How bad can it be?
 3 in 1 Survival Whistle with Compass Thermometer

 Is this worth 85 cents?
 You bet!

 Bargain Bin: The current Amazon Top 10 Most Wished for Items was updated this week.
 There are a few new items as well as some old favorites so be sure to check it out.
 In the meantime, here are some BDS classics for your consideration.

 SE – Battery Tester (Tests Batteries From AAA AA C D 9V): I now own 3 of these and stash them around the house.

 Amazon Basics Microfiber Cleaning Cloth, (Pack of 36): No list of DIY cleaning supplies would be complete without these wonderful microfiber cloths.
 They will last you for years and will allow you to replace paper towels forever.
 Truly.
 I color code using blue for glass and windows and the other colors for everything else.
 I love these.

 ProForce Commando Wire Saw Bulk, Ideal For Survival Kits: This qualifies for the Almost Free page.
 Here is what one reviewer had to say:

 “When I got the saw, I thought it was a dinky little wire.
 My expectations were blown away!!
 I can cut a three inch tree in three min.
 I would much so recommend that you get this saw.”